MarkChase3/judd_lib/README.md

         judd_close_display(displ);
     }

+judd_create_display creates the OpenGL context and judd_load_gl load the OpenGL functions.

 ### Entities
 The judd_ecs module is preety simple but powerful.
 With it, you scale up the speed of development fast.
 Let's create an ecs first.